alexs00/RAGProto/README.md

 # Productizations considerations
 There is a number of ways the app can be improved and expanded to make it more robust:
+- Concurrency is not required for this use case.
+However, in other cases it needs to be taken care of.
+It is assumed that the the parallelization during inference will be handled by the platform/API (Azure in this case) and concurrency needs to be handled by the application: async/await/gather/etc.
 - Pydantic class for Azure API responses
 - Proper logging and unit tests
 - Separate app UI